MMMZZZZ/Syntherrupter/Documentation/Wiki/Firmware Flashing.md

 [Back to the wiki main page](README.md#readme)

 This page covers how to flash a (new) firmware on your Syntherrupter.
-It requires everything to be wired up as described in the *[Wiring and Schematics](/Documentation/Wiring%20and%20Schematics)* folder.

 ## Index
 * [Index](#index)